 Same thing with Play Doctors.
 A Play Doctor is a doctor at Georgetown University Hospital (where I did my transplants) who is completely clueless about how the world works outside the hospital because they are drowning in cool healthcare advancements and tech, inside the hospital.

 So I would get prescriptions from very serious young-ish men (Play Doctors are always men – they’re the ones who are always serious and in a hurry) who were seriously trying to help cure me of my current transplant-related ailment (and lord, there have been many!), and who would scribble down 10ml of Prednisone and send me off to the Pharmacy downstairs: Georgetown’s own pharmacy.
 And at that hospital pharmacy the pharmacists and techs would look at me as if I were a buffoon – “There is no such thing as 10ml of Prednisone!”

-Hey!
-But maybe those guys at GUH are just racist and they wanted to be mean, so I’d hit two more pharmacies, and get the same furrowed brows, and then I would say to myself, “Durn it!
+What?!
+Uh…maybe those guys at GUH were just racist and they wanted to be mean, so I’d hit two more pharmacies, and get the same furrowed brows, and then I would say to myself, “Durn it!
 Fooled by those Play Doctors again!”

 I should retitle this article.

 But all that is to say: from the moment I said “I feel nauseous.
 I’m going to throw up.
 I’m going to throw up right now” – sure, it was monotone, but I was still trying to punctuate the urgency because I saw the nurse freeze at my first words – I knew there was time.
 It’s a buildup and I’m an adult, I know to hold it.
 Still it took two minutes for wits to return, mad eyes to dart around the room, and then running out to ask for a bag, which was…back in the room, top shelf, left hand side, you know, like we practiced?

 So I came up with this thing I’m calling “Kid Nurse”…